cjmcdonald42/fiveRoomDungeon/docs/README.md

 ![Paizo, Inc](/assets/paizo.png)
 ![Pathfinder Role Playing Game](/assets/2E-Logo150.png)

+### Dependancies
+This project uses two libraries:
+- the Random Library which is loaded as part of the standard Python package
+- the Colorama library to provide colorized text output to the console.
+Colorama is not part of the standard Python package and can be installed via PIP using this command:
+    ```
+      pip install colorama
+    ```

 ### Educational Materials
 Please email Chuck using the contact info above for access to the educational materials that accompany this project.
 You can contribute to this project as a teacher, developing materials to bring this project to your classroom, or as